FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/biography/1963-11-04-lena-zavaroni.md

 <p>From this moment, under the management of Dorothy Solomon, Phil Solomon's partner, Lena enjoyed outstanding success.</p>
 </blockquote>
 <cite>Phil Solomon</cite>

+<h3 id="note"><a href="#note">Note</a></h3>
+The above is just one of many versions of how Lena Zavaroni was first discovered in an article by Richard Barber for the <a class="external-link" href="https://www.express.co.uk/entertainment/theatre/1780852/Lena-Zavaroni-opportunity-knock-hughie-green#:~:text=Lena%20was%20discovered%20by%20record%20producer%20Tommy%20Scott.%20While%20on%20holiday%20in%20Bute%2C%20he%20walked%20past%20the%20chippie%20one%20day%20and%20heard%20her%20%C2%ADsinging.%20He%20had%20produced%20records%20by%20Van%20Morrison%2C%20the%20Bachelors%2C%20%C2%AD%20the%20Dubliners.%20So%2C%20he%20walked%20in%20%E2%80%93%20and%20the%20%C2%AD%C2%ADrest%20is%20history.">express</a> it is stated that Tommy Scott was walking past the chippie when he heard Lena singing.
+Also read the <a href="https://github.com/FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/discussions/19#discussioncomment-6240699">comment section</a> for the Dutch magazine "Story" dated 21 June 1974.
 </figure>